Grand Duchess Maria Nikolaevna of Russia: Death

 Late that night, on the night of 16 July, the family was awakened and told to come down to the lower level of the house because there was unrest in the town at large and they would have to be moved for their own safety.
 The family emerged from their rooms carrying pillows, bags, and other items to make Alexandra and Alexei comfortable.
 Anastasia carried one of the family's three dogs, a King Charles Spaniel named Jimmy.
 The family paused and crossed themselves when they saw the stuffed mother bear and cubs that stood on the landing, perhaps as a sign of respect for the dead.
 Nicholas told the servants and family "Well, we're going to get out of this place."
 They asked questions of the guards but did not appear to suspect they were going to be killed.
 Yurovsky, who had been a professional photographer, directed the family to take different positions as a photographer might.
 Alexandra, who had requested chairs for herself and Alexei, sat to her son's left.
 The Tsar stood behind Alexei, Dr. Botkin stood to the Tsar's right, Maria and her sisters stood behind Alexandra along with the servants.
 They were left for approximately half an hour while further preparations were made.
-The group said little during this time, but Alexandra whispered to the girls in English, violating the guard's rules that they must speak in Russian.
+The group said little during this time, but Alexandra whispered to the girls in English, violating the guards' rules that they must speak in Russian.
 Yurovsky came in, ordered them to stand, and read the sentence of execution.
 Maria and her family had time only to utter a few incoherent sounds of shock or protest before the death squad under Yurovsky's command began shooting.
 It was the early hours of 17 July 1918.